202404-Y-ZA-FSW/AI-image-processing-lab/README.md

 The end result of this activity will be a series of text descriptions corresponding to the individual frames extracted from a video.
 This exercise will help solidify your understanding of integrating machine learning models with traditional image processing techniques, and you'll gain practical experience in handling video data programmatically.
 ## Instructions
 We have provided you with a video that you will use in this activity.
-You can copy its link directly from Github.
+You can copy its link directly from Github with this [link](https://github.com/user-attachments/assets/d024a685-8740-4537-94f7-e05bd512bdd7)

 1. **Environment Setup**:
    - Ensure that Python is installed on your local machine or is accessible via Google Colab.